aichemy-hub/docs/blog/nmr-facility.rst

 at the Imperial College NMR facility, in conjunction with the two facility managers Stuart Elliot and Pete Haycock.
-We chose to start with the NMR facility because it is one of the most widely used facilities for characterizing and so should be familiar to most researchers.
+We chose to start with the NMR facility because it is one of the most widely used facilities for characterizing compounds and so should be familiar to most researchers.
 It also has the capacity to perform a large number of NMR experiments, which means that if we manage to on-board the facility to a more robust data management system, we can quickly build up large datasets which can be used for machine learning.

 The NMR facility has 4 main Bruker instruments, each of which is connected to a computer.
 The computers on each machine are disconnected from both the College